 Exercise 30 minutes a day.

-Perform an oral cavity self-exam, gums, teeth, lips, tongue
+Do an oral cavity self-exam, gums, teeth, lips, tongue

 Have a dental checkup once or twice a year.
 Have vision and hearing checked annually.

 Discuss with your healthcare provider whether you need an annual exam.